jibrinx/jibrinx.github.io/index.md

 ## Research Interests
 <img src="assets/img/wavy.gif">
 I enjoy working at the intersection of AI, public health, and community resilience.
-I am interested in Bayesian modelling, Uncertainty Quantification, and Explainable Forecasting of infectious diseases.I currently learning and exploring research papers on graph neural networks, epidemiological-informed neural networks <br>
+I am interested in Bayesian modelling, Uncertainty Quantification, and Explainable Forecasting of infectious diseases.I currently learning and exploring research papers on graph neural networks and epidemiological-informed neural networks <br>
 Generally, I am always curious about how our world operates, and whether we can find a theory that will explain it all..

 ## Recent News